JaredTweed/TextToQuestionBankConverter/README.md

-# Instructions for TextToQuestionBankConverter
+# Instructions for TextToQuestionBankGuiConverter

-### 1. Download the TextToQuestionBankConverter.exe file into a folder on your Windows computer.
-The latest version is available at [https://github.com/JaredTweed/PersonalProjects/](https://github.com/JaredTweed/PersonalProjects/)
+### 1. Download the TextToQuestionBankGuiConverter.exe file into a folder on your Windows computer.
+The latest version is available at [https://github.com/JaredTweed/TextToQuestionBankConverter/](https://github.com/JaredTweed/TextToQuestionBankConverter/)

+### 2. Format your multiple-choice questions
-### 2. Use Microsoft Word or another word processor to format your multiple-choice questions consistent with the following example.
+Do this in Microsoft Word or another word processor.
+Format them consistent with the following examples.
 Leave a blank line between questions.
 Mark the correct answer with an asterisk:

 Justin sees an illogical argument for a particular belief.
 If Justin likes this belief and wants it to be true, there’s a good chance he'll find it difficult to notice the problem with the argument.
 This effect is called
 Parkinson's law